bizurd/vue-portable-text/README.md

 ### Custom Serializers

 You can create custom serializers using Vue components.

+#### Example 1: Heading Component with `id`

-Here's an example that adds ID's to headings:
+Here's an example that adds `id` to headings.

 (You'll need `slugify` installed for this example)